 The Social Prescribing Service aims to promote recovery and self-management.
 Social Prescribing is a short-term intervention, of up to 5 hour-long sessions and is aimed at those experiencing reduced mental wellbeing.
-This service is accessed by referral from GPs at participating practices and FDAMH’s Initial Assessment Practitioner via our Immediate Help Service.
+This service is accessed by referral from GPs at participating practices (see below) and FDAMH’s Initial Assessment Practitioner via our Immediate Help Service.

 Social Prescribing aids in the recovery process by supporting people who have become isolated, or who are at risk of isolation, as a result of experiencing mental health problems.The service provides one-to-one support on recovery-focused techniques and tools to self-manage, helping people to take control of their lives and develop the confidence to explore new opportunities.
 The service also offers further opportunities to participate in group-based personal development activities.